phatak-dev/blog/_posts/2020-03-25-spark-3-datasource-v2-part-3.md

 ## DefaultSource

 Spark searches for a class named *DefaultSource* in a given data source package.
 So we create *DefaultSource* class in the package.
-It should extend *TableProvider** interface
+It should extend *TableProvider** interface.

 {% highlight scala %}